dzylikecode/milidt/README.md

 - :rocket: action
 - :page_facing_up: code style
 - :bulb: idea
+- :hammer: fix

 ### 2025-02-26 10:56:45

-:bug: [Typed return values for named routes](https://github.com/jonataslaw/getx/issues/734): if using the getx 5.0.0, then the `Get.back()` will not work, the solution is that in the version 4.7.2, it can't deal with the nullable return value, I just wrap it in a class.
+:hammer: [Typed return values for named routes](https://github.com/jonataslaw/getx/issues/734): if using the getx 5.0.0, then the `Get.back()` will not work; in the version 4.7.2, it can't deal with the nullable return value.
+So I just wrap it in a class.

 ```dart
 final String? result = await Get.toNamed('/somePage');